catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 Whenever you take a point of **Corruption**,  you must proceed to make a **Corruption Save** where you roll a D6 for each point of Corruption you have.
 If you fail, then one of your **Engrams** is corrupted.
 You must remove one **Engram** and you also lose the associated Resolve point and a single **Aptitude** point.
 You can then erase all accumulated Corruption points.
 This will however also increase the die for your Stress Save by one step.

-> [!warning] The End
+!!! warning The End
-> If your last Engram is corrupted, you will cease to be a functional human.
+	If your last Engram is corrupted, you will cease to be a functional human.
 This is as close to real death as you can get here.
 Your character might continue to exist as an artificial intelligence inside a husk, a mere shell, or they may end up in a psychosis, culminating in a sudden violent killing spree.
 Or they can wander off into the unknown, never to be heard of again.
 You can decide what happens to your character after, but you can't play with them any longer.
 Write the final paragraph of their story.
 But that will be the end.

 ### Removing Corruption